Go back to Resources

 First, let’s start with some definitions:

 Full-time developers are employees of a company who work on a permanent basis.
 They are fully integrated into the company’s culture and are committed to the company’s vision and goals.
 They work regular hours and are typically compensated with salary and benefits.
-Most startups give full-time developers equity grants and / or bonuses.
+Most startups also give full-time developers equity grants and/or bonuses.

 Contract developers are freelancers who are hired to work on projects.
-They are not employees of the company.
-They are typically paid on an hourly or project basis and don’t usually receive equity or benefits.
-There are also legal requirements around the definition of what a contractor does for a company vs. a full-time hire.
-Employment classification, taxes and insurance, and compliance with anti-discrimination laws all come into play when hiring contractors.
+They are not employees of the company and are typically paid on a per-hour or per-project basis.
+They don’t typically receive equity or benefits.
+There are also legal stipulations around the definition of what a contractor does for a company vs. a full-time hire, covering topics such as employment classification, taxes and insurance, and compliance with anti-discrimination laws.

 The stage your company is in has a huge influence on what types of team members you can bring on.
 Some key factors include: